EdgarACarneiro/fcup-bdcc/Homework/Slide14-Questions.md

 ### 5. Understand how to use transformations and estimators in Tensorflow

+**TensorFlow Transformations** are great for preprocessing input data for TensorFlow, including creating features that require a full pass over the training dataset.

+In the molecules example a Transform is used to make a full pass over the dataset and find the maximum and minimum count of molecules, using then the computed values to normalize the input data.

+**Tensroflow Estimators** base themselves on the Estimator class, which wraps a model which is specified by a model function, which, given inputs and a number of other parameters, returns the operations necessary to perform training, evaluation, or predictions.

+Estimators encapsulate the following actions:
+* training
+* evaluation
+* prediction
+* export for serving

 ### 6. Run the pipeline as is locally (run-local) and in the cloud (run-cloud) (are there any differences in performance?)

+For smaller datasets, running them locally is much faster than running them on the cloud (makes sense as the communicaton with the cloud inuces overhead).
+However, to larger datasets, the local machine becomes slower than the cloud, since the cloud resources surpass the local machine resources. (**To check later**)

 ### 7. Vary the max-data-files parameter with values 10, 100, 1000
 * `./run-local --max-data-files 10`: